Khondakar Abul Kashem

 Khondakar Abul Kashem (3 January 1944 – 9 September 1971) was a Bengali educator and of the former East Pakistan, now Bangladesh.
-He was one of the Bengali intellectuals killed by the Pakistan Army's paramilitary Razakar during the 1971 Bangladesh Genocide.
+He was one of the Bengali intellectuals killed by the Pakistan Army's paramilitary Razakars during the 1971 Bangladesh Genocide.

 Early life

-Kashem was born on 3 January 1944 in Chomarpur, Santhia, Pabna.
+Kashem was born on 3 January 1944 in Chomarpur, Santhia, Pabna to Khondakar Nawab Ali and Sahera Khatoon.
 In 1960, he graduated from Rajarhat High School.
 In 1964, he graduated from Pabna Edward College.
-In 1966 he undergrad in education from Dhaka University.
-In 1969, he finished his graduate school in History from Rajshahi University.
+In 1966, he completed a Bachelor of Education from Dhaka University.
+In 1969, he finished an MA in history from Rajshahi University.

 Career

 In 1966, Kashem joined Kashinathpur A L High School after graduation in Pabna.
-In 1970, he joined as Lecturer of History in Pabna Edward College.
-He spent 6 months in Pakistan Cadet Corps in Savar.
-At the start of Bangladesh Liberation war in 1971, he returned to his village to encouraged the youths to join the war.
+In 1970, he joined as lecturer of history in Pabna Edward College.
+He spent 6 months in the Pakistan Cadet Corps in Savar.
+At the start of the Bangladesh Liberation War in 1971, he returned to his village to encouraged the youths to join the war.
 He organized supplies for the Mukti Bahini.

 Assassination

-He was returning from his village in Pabna on 9 September 1971 when he was kidnapped by members of Razakars near the Chhondaha bridge.
+He was returning to his village from Pabna on 9 September 1971 when he was kidnapped by Razakars near the Chhondaha bridge.
 He remained missing after that.